 Apart from the ‘big 3’ deficiencies, many other micronutrient deficiencies appear to have severe health consequences.
 Diagram 1.2, constructed using information from the WHO report, gives a simplified overview of micronutrient deficiencies and their main health impacts.

 Diagram 1.2: Alleviating MNM

-Dietary diversification (option a. in Diagram 1.2) might be the ‘ideal’ option for addressing MNM– it entails individuals receiving a varied and healthy diet.
-However, it would take a long time and enormous cost to implement and reap the benefits of this option.
+Dietary diversification might be the ‘ideal’ option for addressing MNM, which entails individuals receiving a varied and healthy diet.
+However, this approach would be very costly and take a long time to implement and reap the benefits.

-Options b. – d. are the programmes used, given scarce resources and time pressures.
-Other policy initiatives in developing countries include options e. and f.1
+Options b–d are approaches that are more likely to be effective, given scarce resources and time pressures.
+Other policy initiatives in developing countries include options e-f.

-Fortification is the practice of deliberately increasing the proportion of micronutrients in food, to improve its nutritional quality and thus public health1.
+Fortification is the practice of deliberately increasing the proportion of micronutrients in food, to improve its nutritional quality and ultimately, to improve public health

 Diagram 1.3: Types and Implementation of Fortification